ForeBoard Home

 Nassau's signature feature is the press, and it's what separates the game from every other side bet.

-Presses can balloon the number of matches from three (front, back, overall) up to double digits, potentially.
+Presses can grow the number of matches from three (front, back, overall), to handful, or potentially even up to double digits.

 When a side goes 2-down on any of the three matches, the trailing side can open a press — a brand-new side bet at the same stake, covering only the remaining holes of that specific match (front, back or overall).
 Every press will either end on hole 9 (front 9 press) or hole 18 (back 9 or total press).